 “It wasn’t me.
 It was Mason.
-I’m trying to talk my dad into letting them go.
-He’s such a jerk.”
+I’m trying to talk my dad into letting them go”.
 Alex took a step back and dropped his hands.
 “Maybe we can help each other?”
 Robby paused and then nodded as he dropped his hands too.

 “Okay, what ya got in mind?”
 Robby asked.
 Alex grinned.
 He kind of liked this kid already.
 And if Robby could help him and his dad gets rid of Mason while freeing his mom and sister at the same time, then why not?
 The kid obviously wasn’t dangerous.
 He hadn’t even checked the barn before running in to get away from Mason.

 “Well, we get rid of Mason somehow.
 Then your mom and sister will be free to go, and I and my Dad can maybe survive a while longer on what Mason hasn’t eaten up yet.”
 Alex shook his head in disgust.
 “Mason’s such a pig.
 He killed our bull just because he was in the mood for steak!
 And then he didn’t even preserve the rest of the meat, so the rest of it went bad before we could eat it.”

 “Wow, that sucks.
 Is he your uncle or something?”
 Robby was figuring out that maybe Alex and his Dad weren’t the bad guys after all.

 “Nah, he’s not even family!
 He just showed up here one day on that horse after the EMP hit.
 After mom died….”
 Alex hung his head a moment.
 “He just showed up and started acting like he was in charge of everything.
 He’s crazy.
 I’m afraid of him.
 I think my Dad is too.”